Become a Virtual Assistant

 If I were starting again today, I’d skip the website and focus on LinkedIn.
 I’m usually fully booked and still don’t have a website for my VA services, plus LinkedIn is free and you can connect to previous colleagues to start to build up your network.

-Optimise your LinkedIn profile like your ideal client is reading it.
+Optimise your LinkedIn profile as if your ideal client is reading it.
 Create content about what you do, how you help and life behind the scenes.
-You have more time when you're starting out, so use it to market yourself.
+You have more time when you’re starting out, so use it to market yourself.
 Connect with business owners, consultants, and people who can pay you, not other Virtual Assistants.
-I also did a 5-day free LinkedIn challenge with Helen Tudor.
-Listen to her podcast episode about LinkedIn here.

 Summary: Steps to Start Your VA Business